S&P Dow Jones receives Wells notice from SEC

 The Wells notice was issued to the index provider for failing to provide sufficient disclosures on some volatility-related indexes in 2018, according to the filing www.sec.gov/ix?doc=/Archives/edgar/data/64040/000006404020000144/spgi-20200630.htm from Tuesday.

-The SEC is planning to file an enforcement action against the index provider, a joint venture between S&P Global and exchange operator CME Group, the filing said.
+The SEC is planning to file an enforcement action against the index provider, a joint venture between S&P Global and exchange operator CME Group (CME.O), the filing said.

 “The proposed action would allege violations of federal securities laws with respect to the absence of disclosure of a quality assurance mechanism and the impact of that mechanism on certain volatility related index values published on one business day in 2018,” S&P Global said in the filing.